 Most popular knife manufacturers are using several types of steels in their production.
-Most of those steels fall into three classes of steel: tool steel, stainless steel or carbon steel.
+Most of those steels fall into three classes of steel: tool steel, stainless steel, and carbon steel.
 There are many other kids of steel, but they are used less frequently for blades.

 Tool steel is a general steel product that ranges in quality from average to very good.
 While not as popular as stainless steel, tool steel is used in quite a few knife blades.

 Stainless steel is probably the most popular kind of steel used in modern knife manufacturing.
 It will have a chromium content of at least 13%, which gives it a high degree of corrosion resistance.
-Stainless steel will rust and discolor if left in a harsh environment long enough.
-With normal care, the steel should not corrode.
+Stainless steel will not rust and discolor if left in a harsh environment.
+With normal care, SS should last a lifetime

 There are many different stainless steel alloys, including the popular 420, 440, AUS-6, AUS-8, ATS-34 and others.

 Carbon steel blades are popular with many people who need a durable knife.
 They are easy to sharpen and are very tough.
 Carbon steel was very popular in the production of knives in years past.
 However, carbon steel lacks minimal corrosion resistance.
 But it is lighter than stainless steel, which makes it great for backpacking, EDC, and bug-out scenarios.